tomasdembelli/the-go-programming-language/README.md

 	body
 }
 ```
-The parameter list specifies the names and types of the function's parameters, which care the local variables whose values or arguments are supplied by the caller.
+The `parameter list` specifies the names and types of the function's parameters,
+which are the local variables whose values or arguments are supplied by the caller.

-Leaving off the result list entirely declares a function that does not return any value and is called only for its effects.
+Leaving off the result list entirely declares a function that does not return any value and is called only
+for its effects.

 Like parameters, results may be named.
 In that case, each name declares a local variable initialized to the zero value for its type.

-Two functions have the same type or signature if they have the same sequence of parameter types and the same sequence of result types.
+Two functions have the same type or signature if they have the same sequence of parameter types and
+the same sequence of result types.

-Go has no concept of default parameter values, nor any way to specify arguments by name, so the names of parameters and results don't matter to the caller except as documentation.
+Go has no concept of default parameter values, nor any way to specify arguments by name,
+so the names of parameters and results don't matter to the caller except as documentation.

 Arguments are passed by values to the functions.
 So, they receive a copy of each argument.
-If the argument contains a reference type variable like slice, map, any modification to the argument will have an impact on the referenced value.
+If the argument contains a reference type variable like slice, map,
+any modification to the argument will have an impact on the referenced value.

 A function is recursive if it is calling itself either directly or indirectly.

-The `golang.ord/x/...` repositories are not in the standard library either because they are still under development or they are not needed by the majority of Go programmers.
+The `golang.ord/x/...` repositories are not in the standard library either because they are still under development or
+they are not needed by the majority of Go programmers.
 They are maintained by the Go team.

 Many programming language implementations use a fixed-size function call stack.
 Fixed-size stack impose a limit on the depth of recursion.
-In contract, typical Go implementations use variable-size stacks that start small and grow as needed up to a limit on the order ofa gigabyte.
+In contract, typical Go implementations use variable-size stacks that start small and grow as needed up to a limit
+on the order of a gigabyte.

-Go's garbage collector recycles unused memory, but do not assume it will release unused operating system resources like open files and network connections.
+Go's garbage collector recycles unused memory, but do not assume it will release unused operating system resources
+like open files and network connections.
 They should be closed explicitly.

 Conventionally, a final bool result from a function indicates success; an error result often needs no explanation.